My friend relentlessly competes with me, and I want it to stop

 Dear Apparently Trendy,

-Based on your talk, you might decide to work through the problem together and maintain and cultivate your friendship, or you may choose to cut your losses and move on.
-It may help to write a list of all of the good things you gain from being friends with her, and another for the not-so-good things.
-If one list outweighs the other, it may be time to re-evaluate your friendship.
-Relationships take cooperation, communication, collaboration, commitment, nurturing, and time to mature.
-More than that, healthy relationships encourage people to be their best selves.
-And, while relationships need work to work, the payoffs can be rewarding.
+Based on your conversation, you may decide to work through the problem together in order to maintain and cultivate your friendship, or you may choose to move away from your friendship.
+It may be helpful to write a list of all of the positive aspects of being friends with her, as well as one with the not-so-good ones.
+Writing out all of this may help you figure out how to move forward with you friendship.
+If you're still feeling unsure about how to talk to your friend or what to do, it may be worthwhile to reach out to a trusted friend (perhaps one that is in a different friend group), family member, or even a mental health professional to talk through your approach and reflect further on your feelings.
+However you decide to handle this situation, keep in mind that relationships take cooperation, communication, collaboration, commitment, nurturing, and time to mature.
+More than that, healthy relationships encourage those involved to be their best selves.
+And, while friendships need work to work, the payoffs can definitely be rewarding.

 Best of luck to you,

 Can’t find information on the site about your health concern or issue?